Categories

 • Stigma – the tip of the carpel that receives the pollen.

 • Style – a tube connecting the stigma to the ovary.
-Genetic materials travels from the stigma, down the style, and to the ovary.
+Genetic materials travel from the stigma, down the style, and to the ovary.

 • Ovary – the part of the carpel that develops into a fruit after pollination.
-The ovary contains ovules which develop into seeds.
+The ovary contains ovules that develop into seeds.

 blooming lilium with wavy petals and pleasant scent